BenM-github/KlemensoDe/README.md

 # TO-DO's (BASE FEATURES)
 - Change footer submenu animation design
+    - [done] if there are any bugs I have to redesign it with js

 - design and fill smartphone nav

 - Add scripts
     - Add Smartphone Nav
     - Add Smartphone triggers
-    - Add footer submenu animation

 - Create the repo in our webhost-one server

 - Add rest sites
-    - Impressum
+    - footer-submenu
     - low level nav
     - blog entries